jiyorude/mealStation/README.md

 Underneath, a detailed explanation is given regarding the contents of every single folder found in the project.

+**docs**

+To contrary belief, this is _not_ a wiki/documentation section.
+This folder contains a copy of the production build for GitHub pages in order to provide a proper live demo.
+GitHub can only create a live-demo from files created in the root of the project or in a dedicated `docs` folder.
+In order to keep the project repositor itself clean and accessible at all times, the decision was made to place the live demo in the docs folder.

 **mealstation**

 The default folder containing the entire project.
 Created by `create-react-app` by default